woocommerce/google-listings-and-ads/readme.txt

 Requires at least: 5.7
 Tested up to: 5.9
 WC requires at least: 5.8
-WC Tested up to: 6.0
+WC tested up to: 6.0
 Requires PHP: 7.3
 Stable tag: 1.8.0
 License: GPLv3